immonex/kickstart/src/readme.txt

 * Release date: 2024-09-24
 * Fixed a detail search bug.
 * Updated translation handling.

-= 1.9.36 =
-* Release date: 2024-09-23
-* Improved URL to link conversion in description texts.
-* Fixed an archive query issues.
-* Updated image assets and dependencies.

 See changelog.txt for the complete version history.